Do you ever awaken in the middle of the night in a cold sweat, the very core fiber of your being rhythmically pulsing with one question:

 Our CEO, resident Katie Perry enthusiast, and dispenser of business high fives, Jesse Lakes, knows his way around a Geniuslink account.
 In his tireless mission to energize and educate all Geniuslink clients, he has developed an account audit process that he uses in consultations with our top clients.

 Once the feedback started rolling in, we knew that we wanted to make this information available to everyone, but without forcing our CEO to single-handedly audit thousands of accounts.
 We’re happy to present that very same evaluation framework to you now.

 Below you’ll find six sections to consider, each peppered with open-ended questions to guide you through the Geniuslink account audit worksheet.
 Make a copy for yourself and work through it, one question at a time.
 Once you’ve filled everything out—or if you have any follow-up questions about how to improve things—please reach out to us and we’ll be happy to go over it with you!

 This process takes some time.
-With some practice, our CEO is able to complete the entire audit in about 45 minutes.
+With some practice, our CEO can complete the entire audit in about 45 minutes.
 For your first self-audit, you should expect to spend one hour or more on this, but the value within is proven.
 During every call with a client, we’d always uncover something meaningful that they hadn’t considered or noticed yet.